 Here's the original of what was written: True confession time here—I was out of the activity when these arguments first came into vogue.
 I have, however, coached a number of teams who have run kritiks.
 I’d like to think that advocating a position actually means something.
 If the manner in which that position is presented is offensive for some reason, or has some implication that some of us aren’t grasping, then we have to examine the implications of that action.
 With that in mind, as I examine the kritik, I will most likely do so within the framework of the paradigm mentioned above.
 As a policymaker, I weigh the implications in and outside of the round, just like other arguments.
 If I accept the world of the kritik, what then?
 What happens to the affirmative harm and solvency areas?
 Why can’t I just “rethink” and still adopt the affirmative?
 Explain the kritik as well.
 Again, extending line by line responses does little for me unless you impact and weigh against other argumentation in the round.
 Why must I reject affirmative rhetoric, thoughts, actions, etc.?
 What is it going to do for me if I do so?
 If you are arguing framework, how does adopting the particular paradigm, mindset, value system, etc. affect the actions that we are going to choose to take?
 Yes, the kritik will have an impact on that and I think the team advocating it ought to be held accountable for those particular actions.

 EVIDENCE: I like evidence.
 I hate paraphrasing.
 Paraphrasing has now become a way for debaters to put a bunch of barely explained arguments on the flow that then get blown up into voting issues later on.
 If you paraphrase something, you better have the evidence to back it up.
 I'm not talking about a huge PDF that the other team needs to search to find what you are quoting.
 The NSDA evidence rule says specifically that you need to provide the specific place in the source you are quoting for the paraphrasing you have used.
 Check the rule; that's what I and another board member wrote when we proposed that addition to the evidence rule.
+Quoting the rule back to me doesn't help your cause; I know what it says since I helped write most or all of it.
 If you like to paraphrase and then take fifteen minutes to find the actual evidence, you don't want me in the back of the room.
 I will give you a reasonable amount of time and if you don't produce it, I'll give you a choice.
 Drop the evidence or use your prep time to find it.
 If your time expires, and you still haven't found it, take your choice as to which evidence rule you have violated.
 In short, if you paraphrase, you better have the evidence to back it up.

 Original text: I like to understand evidence the first time that it is read.
 Reading evidence in a blinding montone blur will most likely get me to yell “clear” at you.
 Reading evidence after the round is a check for me.
 I have found in the latter stages of my career that I am a visual learner and need to see the words on the page as well as hear them.
 It helps for me to digest what was said.
 Of course, if I couldn’t understand the evidence to begin with, it’s fairly disappointing for me.
 I may not ask for it if that is the case.
 I also like teams that do evidence comparisons.
 What does your evidence take into account that the other teams evidence does not?
 Weigh and make that claim and I will read the evidence to see if you indeed have made a good point.
 SPEECH DOCUMENTS: Given how those documents are currently being used, I will most likely want to be a part of any email exchange.
 However, I may not look at those electronic documents until the end of the debate to check my flow against what you claim has been read in the round.
 Debate is an oral activity; let's get back to that.